Format Models

 SELECT TO_TIMESTAMP('2000_MAY_12 10.123','YYYY_MONTH_DD SS.FF3');

-Numeric format models specify the interpretation or presentation of strings/numbers and can be used in functions TO_CHAR (number)/ TO_NUMBER and in ETL commands IMPORT/ EXPORT.
+Numeric format models specify the interpretation or presentation of strings as numbers and vice versa.
+Numeric format models can be used in the functions TO_CHAR (number) and TO_NUMBER, and in the ETL commands IMPORT and EXPORT.

-The following table lists all the elements that you can in the numeric format model.
+The following table lists the elements that can be used in numeric format models.

 Digit

-9 9999,999 Each 9 stands for a digit of the number.
-If the number has fewer digits, it is padded with leading spaces.
+9 9999,999 Each 9 stands for a digit.
+If the number has fewer digits than the format model, it is padded with leading spaces.

 Sign